gunjandatta/gunjandatta.github.io/helpers/list-form.md

 ---
 [Back](/helpers)
 ## List Form
-The list form class is designed to handle the interactions with reading, updating and saving to a list.
+The list form class is designed to help with rendering custom list forms, including saving and getting advanced details for complex field types.
 ### Class
 #### Constructor